ShadowPrimeOne/pageone-core/docs/audit/SEARCH_SETUP.md

 ## Server Setup (Linux)

-1) Bind worker to localhost only:
+1) Choose bind mode:
-- Configure your worker app to listen on `127.0.0.1:8787`.
+- Public endpoint (recommended for dev): configure your worker to listen on `0.0.0.0:8787` so the VM can accept traffic on 8787.
+- Tunnel-only (legacy): keep `127.0.0.1:8787` and use the SSH tunnel.
-- Health endpoint should respond at `GET /health` with `{ "ok": true }`.
+- In both modes, ensure `GET /health` returns `{ "ok": true }`.

 2) Example systemd unit (template):
 ```